Osaroigb/Demo-Credit/README.md

 2. Fill the `.env` file you created with the database credentials

-3. Run `npm run migrate` to run the migrations and create the tables
+3. Run `npm run migrate:dev` to run the migrations and create the tables in the development database

+4. Run `npm run migrate:test` to run the migrations and create the tables in the test database

-4. Run `npm run migrate:undo` to undo the migrations and drop the tables
+5. Run `npm run migrate:undo` to undo the migrations and drop the tables

-5. You can run `npm run make:migration` to create migration files, e.g `npm run make:migration create_users_table`.
+6. You can run `npm run make:migration` to create migration files, e.g `npm run make:migration create_users_table`.
 This is an optional step since all the migration files you need are already available

+7. Run `npm run seed` to populate a test user in the test database

-6. You can find the E-R Diagram of the database here `https://dbdesigner.page.link/hC8x9k5cKSLE6ZpC7`
+8. You can find the E-R Diagram of the database here `https://dbdesigner.page.link/hC8x9k5cKSLE6ZpC7`

 ### Development